TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   -D <Project>_ENABLE_<TRIBITS_PACKAGE_2>=ON \
   -D <Project>_ENABLE_TESTS=ON \

-This wil result in the enable of the test suites for any package that explicitly enabled with ``-D <Project>_ENABLE_<TRIBITS_PACKAGE>=ON``.
+This will result in the enable of the test suites for any package that explicitly enabled with ``-D <Project>_ENABLE_<TRIBITS_PACKAGE>=ON``.
 Note that his will **not** result in the enable of the test suites for any packages that may only be implicitly enabled in order to build the explicitly enabled